-The Athlone Fellowships-The United Kingdom Government offers annually a limited number of fellowships to enable Canadian graduates in engineering to undertake special or advanced training in industry or in educational or research establishments in the United Kingdom.
+The Athlone Fellowships - The United Kingdom Government offers annually a limited number of fellowships to enable Canadian graduates in engineering to undertake special or advanced training in industry or in educational or research establishments in the United Kingdom.
 The fellowships cover the cost of travel, tuition, and maintenance, and are tenable for a period of two years.
 Further particulars may be obtained from the Dean of Administrative and Inter-Faculty Affairs, the Dean of Applied Science or the Head of the Department of Mechanical Engineering.
 Inquiry should be made early in December.

 British Columbia Library Association Bursary-A bursary of not less than \$150, given by the British Columbia Library Association, is available annually for a student intending to adopt librarianship as a profession.
 To be considered an applicant must be eligible for acceptance in an accredited library school.
-The recipient will be selected on the basis of scholarship, personality, ability to work with others, aptitude for library work, physical litness and financial need.
+The recipient will be selected on the basis of scholarship, personality, ability to work with others, aptitude for library work, physical fitness and financial need.
 It is to the student's advantage to have had some library experience.
-The successful applicant should be willing to return to British Columbia within a period of five years after graduation from library school if a suitable opening is available.
-Application forms and further information may be obtained from Miss Clara Gould, Vancouver Public Library, Vancouver, B. C.
+Application forms and further information may be obtained from Miss Eleanor Mercer, 5729 Hudson St., Vancouver 13.